Ohio Marijuana Manufacturing License

 The various types of cannabis manufacturing (processor) licenses in Ohio are:

 • Vertically integrated facilities: These facilities control the different stages of marijuana product manufacturing and delivery to end-users (seed to sale).
 Owners of vertically integrated marijuana facilities hold cultivator, processor, and dispensary licenses.
-They cultivate marijuana plants, process marijuana-infused products, distribute to licensed medical cannabis dispensaries and sell to final consumers (qualifying patients).
+They cultivate marijuana plants, process marijuana-infused products, distribute to licensed medical cannabis dispensaries, and sell to final consumers (qualifying patients).

 • Standalone facilities: These facilities focus solely on medical marijuana production.
 They purchase marijuana plants from licensed cultivators, manufacture cannabis-infused products, and sell only to licensed medical dispensaries.